johnwarden/httperror/README.md

 ## Similar Packages

 [github.com/caarlos0/httperr](https://github.com/caarlos0/httperr) uses a very similar approach, for example the definition of: [httperr.HandlerFunc](https://pkg.go.dev/github.com/caarlos0/httperr#HandlerFunc) and [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror/v2#HandlerFunc) are identical.
 I have this package to be mostly compatible with this [httperr](https://github.com/caarlos0/httperr).

-## Examples

-The complete examples below demonstrate some of the advantages of this approach.

 ## Example: Custom Error Handler